ntrupin/abstractml/README.md

 - want syntax so defining it's like a breath of crisp air?
 Try the minty library.

 Besides these, there are many more possibilities, and you'll have to explore and test to find what's best.
+Better yet, notmarkdown compiles in HTML at runtime, meaning you can generate web pages with it!
+The nmd-lang library is what you would use for that.

 ## Usage (JavaScript)